Data-Intensive Research Conference

 Travel Support

 We have funds to offer travel support for some conference presenters and some researchers selected to attend the workshop*.
-Recipients of travel support will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, lodging, and meals.
-You may indicate your interest in receiving travel support as part of the abstract submission or workshop application forms.
+Recipients of travel support will receive reimbursement for some or all of the following expenses: domestic airfare, ground travel, and lodging.
+Interested participants must indicate your interest in receiving travel support as part of the abstract submission or workshop application forms.

-NDIRA and the IPUMS Big Microdata Network seek to build and support interdisciplinary and diverse communities of scientists leveraging powerful data resources in innovative ways.
-Our goals are to build community, lower barriers to using complex data, and engage new users to increase diversity.
-To this end, funding will be awarded with consideration for increasing diversity with specific attention to supporting early career scholars, scholars from systemically excluded groups, and researchers outside of R1 institutions.
+NDIRA and the IPUMS Big Microdata Network seek to build and support an interdisciplinary and diverse community of scientists leveraging powerful data resources in innovative ways.
+Our goals are to build community, lower barriers to using complex data, and engage new users to expand use of these data.
+We offer travel support to increase the accessibility of the event.
+All conference presenters and workshop participants may apply for travel support.

 Hotels